dcarley24/fireflies-asana-automation/README.md

 # Fireflies-Asana Automation

 This project is an intelligent, event-driven service designed to automate the workflow between [Fireflies.ai](https://fireflies.ai) and [Asana](https://asana.com).
-It listens for completed meeting transcriptions from Fireflies, uses a multi-pass AI workflow to clean, analyze, and summarize the content, and then automatically creates a structured, actionable project brief within the correct Asana project.
+It listens for completed meeting transcriptions from Fireflies, uses a multi-pass AI workflow to clean, analyze, and summarize the content, and then automatically creates a structured, actionable project brief within the correct Asana project, complete with an assignable sub-task for every action item identified in the meeting.

 The primary goal is to eliminate the manual work of processing meeting notes, creating a "zero-touch" bridge from conversation to action.